 False.
 Energy comparison tools are designed to show you the best energy deals from a wide range of suppliers.
 You can filter your results according to your precise needs – green energy, dual fuel, payment method, and so on – and make your choice.
 Many comparison tools will also include the estimated pricing for providers that you must contact directly if you want to change energy suppliers, even if selecting them means not using the comparison site.

 Not always.
-If your energy supplier goes out of business, it is up to Ofgem to step in and make sure customers are transferred to new plans to ensure they are not left without power.
+If your energy supplier goes out of business, it’s up to Ofgem to step in and make sure customers are transferred to new plans to ensure they are not left without power.
 Ofgem requires competitor energy companies to bid for these customers, meaning they offer their best energy deals to acquire tens of thousands of customers all at once.

 False.
 While online price comparison sites are one of the simplest ways to compare energy tariffs, many Ofgem-approved switching services also have call centres to help you make an energy switch.
 The process is like online price comparison, where you share your post code and current supplier.
 You will then be presented with the top choices for your criteria and you’ll be able to make the switch over the phone.

 Not always true.
-This depends on the allowances of your landlord, as well as who pays for utilities.
+This depends on your landlord, as well as who pays for utilities.
 If you pay for your energy use, and provided your landlord permits it, you will be able to compare energy tariffs, find the best energy deals and ultimately switch energy supplier if you wish.

 You should always check with your landlord before you make an energy switch and see what is expected of you at the end of the tenancy.
 For example, if you arrived in the property when it had a prepaid meter and want to change in order to secure a cheaper tariff, you may need to switch it back at the end of your tenancy to avoid being held responsible for changes to the property.
 This may result in you having to pay for the prepaid meter to be refitted.